 - Rating: Good

-- Conditions: Access is good above Mill Meadow Reservoir.
-The Quiet Fly Fisher fly shop reports good to excellent fishing during midge hatches on warm days.
+- Conditions: Access is good above Mill Meadow Reservoir, and the river's flows are low.
+The Quiet Fly Fisher fly shop reports good fishing for small browns and recommends hare's ear nymphs in black or natural colors.
+Fishing is generally slow in the Bicknell Bottoms, but a few nice fish have been caught on brown woolly buggers.
+Patience is a must when fishing here.
 Call the shop at 435-616-2319 for up-to-date conditions and fishing reports.

 - Location: Wayne and Sevier counties

 - Directions: On SR-24, drive 55 miles southeast of Richfield to Loa and Bicknell, then take side roads to the river

 - Elevation: 5,400 to 8,000 feet

 - Likely catch: Brown Trout, Rainbow Trout